 - A study done in 1992 focused on women with chronic yeast infections.
 It was reported that the group that supplemented their antifungal treatment with Pau D’Arco recovered faster than the group who did not use it.
 It may be due to Pau D’Arco’s strengthening effect on our immune system making it more efficient in defending itself from pathogens and other harmful microorganisms.

 As you can see, the evidence for Pau d’Arco’s antifungal qualities is very limited and the last study showing some level of effectiveness was done 10 years ago.
-There are other natural remedies supported by much more up-to-date scientific research such as cranberry juice, aloe vera and propolis.
+There are other natural remedies supported by much more up-to-date scientific research such as cranberry juice, aloe vera, and propolis.

-How to Take Pau D’Arco Tea?
+How to Use Pau D’Arco Tea?

-If you still want to try Pau d’Arco tea to treat and prevent your yeast infection, you should choose premium quality tea to make sure it’s free from unwanted chemicals and toxins.
+If you still want to try Pau d’Arco tea to treat and prevent your yeast infection, you should choose a premium quality tea to make sure it’s free from unwanted chemicals and toxins.
 Frontier Natural Products Co-Op Pau d’Arco Bark is a great choice, according to reviewers.